How Much Does a Trip to Ireland Cost (On Any Budget)?

 READ NEXT

-The Complete 2 Days in Dublin Itinerary
+The Ultimate 2 Days in Dublin Itinerary

 Groceries are affordable and many small hostels and private rooms in homes that you can rent include cooking facilities.